Blog Best Practices

 You can also sponsor existing events.
 Just search for popular events, e.g., “SaaS conferences in 2023.”
 Visit those events’ websites, and you’ll typically see an option for partners or sponsors.

 If you decide to set up a small budget-friendly event by yourself, use social media, email marketing, and press releases to spread the word about your event.
-You can also conduct targeted outreach to relevant industry publications and influencers.
+You can also conduct targeted outreach to relevant industry publications and top influencer agencies.
 And don’t forget about event listings on popular websites and paid advertising to reach a wider audience.

 You can also include the event details as a banner or popup on your own website.